 Model: Serum LDL mgdL=132.53-0.09*Age

 The coefficient for Age presents with a standard error of 0.23 and p-value=0.69.
+Did not mention that age is continuous (1)

+Total: 2

 Is this a saturated model?
 Explain your answer.

 This model is not saturated.
 For it to be saturated, there would not to be an equal number of parameters to groups of interest.
 This model has two parameters with only one group of interest, namely subjects with ages ranging from 65 to 99.
+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?

 The estimated mean LDL level among a population of 70 year old subjects is given by: 132.52-0.09*70 = 126.22 mg/dL.
+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 The estimated mean LDL level among a population of 71 year old subjects is given by: 126.22-0.09 = 126.13 mg/dL.
 This estimate is easily calculated by using the answer from part (d) and subtracting to slope one more time, since 71 and 70 differ only by one.
+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 The estimated mean LDL level among a population of 75 year old subjects is given by: 126.13-0.09*4 = 125.77.
 This estimate is easily calculated by using the answer from part € and subtracting the slope four more times, since 75 and 71 differ by 4.
+Should be 5 times not 4 times (2) Total: 1

 What is the interpretation of the “root mean squared error” in your regression model?

 Our model has an RMSE of 33.62.
 The RMSE gives an impression of the magnitude of the model’s inability to fit the observations exactly.
 A model with lower RMSE is preferred.
 This value can be used for building confidence intervals as well.
+This is not what you need to answer You were supposed to say that RMSE is the square root of a weighted average of the estimated variance in each group (1.5) Total: 1.5

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The intercept is estimated mean LDL for newborns.
 However, it is scientifically irrelevant since our data did not fit any subjects with age less than 65 years.
 To estimate newborns would be severe extrapolation.
+Total:3

 What is the interpretation of the slope?

 The slope can only reasonably apply to subjects with age in our observed range in the predictor.
 Once that requirement is met, the slope can be interpreted as the decrease in mg/dL LDL per year increase of age.
 The model suggests that older subjects will tend towards lower mean LDL.
+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.